iszczesniak/ggl/interface/index.md

 # Interface

+There are many graph types, ways of implementing them, and storing and processing associated data.
+Therefore, there is no single and easy way of implementing a graph.

 We want to have a minimal, simple, and intuitive graph intefrace that will allow to work with any graph implementation, and be sufficient for any algorithm.